System Design Space

 React Native extends the paradigm

-The component-driven model reaches mobile development and reinforces a shared engineering mindset across client platforms.
+The component model reaches mobile development and reinforces a shared engineering model across client platforms.

 2016-2017

-Production practices around routing, state management, testing, and delivery become more standardized across teams.
+Production practices around routing, state management, testing, and interface delivery become more standardized.

 2018-2019

-Hooks simplify logic reuse and reduce boilerplate, making functional patterns the default for most new React projects.
+Hooks simplify logic reuse and reduce boilerplate, making functional patterns the default for most new projects.

 2022